 With that in mind, it’s safe to say that dog owners don’t react well to poop eating.
 They think it’s disgusting, which is fair enough.
 But, because they cannot comprehend why a dog might eat feces, they sometimes have an unfavorable reaction to it.
 They either try to stop the dog by chasing it around, or they resort to punishment and yelling.

 Chasing the dog around because it ate some poop would just show the dog this sort of behavior is fun.
 If it gets it the attention it needs, then it has to be good, right?
 On the other hand, any sort of punishment could scare it, so much so that it would try to hide the poop by eating it.
 In essence, fear would make it clean up after itself each time it passes stool.

 Finally, learned behavior could also be the cause, especially if we’re talking about a puppy.
 Most of the time, when dogs have puppies, they will try to clean them up and protect them from predators by eating their poop.
 The puppies see that, and they learn that eating feces is something good.
 After all, if their mother is doing it, and she knows best, then it must be something nice!

-Luckily, once they start pooping outside and not in the den, the mother stops cleaning up after them.
+Luckily, , the mother stops cleaning up after them.
 After a while, even this type of learned behavior stops, as the dogs don’t have a daily reminder of it.
 Still, as you can see, there are other reasons it might start again in their adulthood.